 TDiA believes that these recommendations were valid.

 However, coming to a political conclusion hides the actual cause of the accident.
 When investigators look for a cause, they evaluate each individual factor.
-That single factor, which, if it had not occurred, results in no accident occurring—all other factors being the same—is the cause.
+That single factor, which, if it had not occurred, results in no accident taking place—all other factors being the same—is the cause.

 If the crew of Aeroméxico Flight 498 had performed in exactly the same way, flew the same path and descent, but the Piper Archer had remained clear of the TCA as required, there would have been no collision.